Page Contents

 Abraham Lake

-I first found out about Lake Abraham when I saw some stunning photos of frozen methane bubbles, which attracted me to visit, I wanted that epic shot for myself.
+I first heard about Lake Abraham when I saw some amazing photos of those frozen methane bubbles—instantly, I knew I had to visit and get that epic shot for myself.

 Where to Stay Near Abraham Lake

-After leaving Banff and exploring Lakes Louise, I recommend spending the night near Abraham Lake to be ready for the following stops on the drive from Calgary to Edmonton.
+After leaving Banff and exploring Lakes Louise, I recommend spending the night near Abraham Lake to be ready for the following stops on the Calgary to Edmonton drive by car.

 Luxury: Glacier View Lodge